mtrk-dev/mtrk_designer_api/README.md

 # Contents
 This repository contains:
 - SDL_read_write/pydanticSDLHandler: a set of tools to read and write SDL files using Pydantic,
-- miniFlashModifier: a prototype file that reads the existing miniflash.mtrk file (available in init_data) and modifies it,
+- miniFlashModifier (old test tool): a prototype file that reads the existing miniflash.mtrk file (available in init_data) and modifies it,
 - mtrkConsoleUI: a console interface to create an SDL file,
 - backendToUI: tools to connect with the GUI,
 - camrieConverter (WIP): a prototype tool to convert SDL files to PSUdoMRI format used in Camrie,